 Biometric Enrolment Fee

-Apparently, the applicant can only pay for the fee by cash or debit card when you attend Post Office Ltd to enrol your biometrics.
-Each dependant included on your application must also pay this fee when they enrol their biometric information.
+Apparently, the applicant can only pay for the fee by cash or debit card whilst attending the Post Office Ltd to enrol for biometrics.
+Moreover, each dependant included in the application also needs to pay the fee.
 Do not send the biometric enrolment fee with your application fee.
 Applicants on some immigration routes are exempt from paying an enrolment fee at the Post Office Ltd. If you are in one of these categories you will be informed of this when we send you a biometric notification letter.

 The FLR (M) is for applicants for a leave to remain in the UK as a spouse/partner of a UK sponsor 30 months.
 If an applicant is presently on a fiancé(e) visa and is applying for a leave to remain in the UK as a spouse/partner then the applicant will not be allowed to do work in the UK until the applicant receives notification from the Home Office for the grant of leave to remain in the UK as spouse/partner of the UK sponsor in the UK.